How to Master Coding Interviews: Practice Like Real Interviews

 Understanding this changes how you prepare.

-Interviewers are not just looking for a correct solution — they evaluate your entire problem-solving process.
+Interviewers are not just looking for a correct solution.
+They evaluate your entire problem-solving process.

 1. Problem Understanding